carlosefr/magstripelib/README.md

 Installation
 ============

-Download the latest "MagStripe-arduino-_version_.zip" file from the [releases](https://github.com/carlosefr/magstripelib/releases) section.
+Download the latest zip file from the [releases](https://github.com/carlosefr/magstripelib/releases) section.
 Then open it from the `Sketch > Include Library > Add .ZIP Library...` menu inside the Arduino IDE and a new "MagStripe" entry should appear in the `Sketch > Include Library` and `File > Examples` menus.

 ![Arduino IDE](http://cloud.carlos-rodrigues.com/projects/magstripelib/screenshot-01.png)